State of the World

 Below shows the state of governments.
 Under the best governments, human rights are protected so people have a reason to maintain the rule of law and all that flows from sustaining it.
 Many failed governments implode for a wide range of reasons.
 Government officials who leave office are still accountable for what they did while in office.
 There is no excuse for any government official to violate human rights or perpetuate human rights violations.
-Since government officials who violate human rights are vastly outnumbered by those they harm, those officials forfeit any claim to be considered legitimate and any special considerations provided directly or indirectly to officials who do not violate human rights.
+Since government officials who violate human rights are vastly outnumbered by those they harm, those officials forfeit any claim to be considered legitimate and any special considerations, protections, or courtesies provided directly or indirectly to officials who do not violate human rights.

 As generations have worked towards around the globe and will never cease to do so, the final outcome no matter what happens along the way is not a world where people tolerate human rights violations; it is a world where governments and government officials who violate human rights no longer exist.

 Saint Pierre & Miquelon

 Wallis & Futuna

 Saint Kitts & Nevis